 The problem of constipation is not just limited to humans, but dogs as well.
 Constipation occurs when your pet has issues with their bowel movements.
 They might be difficult, infrequent, or even absent.
-If your canine companion is having difficulties defecating or is passing blood or hard stools, then this may indicate they are suffering from constipation.
+However, If your canine companion is having difficulties defecating or is passing blood or hard stools, then this may indicate they are suffering from constipation.

 A trained dog should poop at regular times daily.
-Constipation not only indicates digestive issues, but can also cause tremendous physical distress.
+Also, Constipation not only indicates digestive issues, but can also cause tremendous physical distress.
 There could be matted feces, grass particles, or maybe some other objects around or in the anus that lead to constipation.

 With constipation, the size of the feces gets abnormally small and hard like pellets.
 Once the condition progresses, your canine friend may experience loss of appetite, lethargy, and vomiting.

 With that in mind, it's vital to detect constipation and to treat it right away.
 At Dope Dog, we provide CBD products to help improve your pet’s quality of life.
 Here’s everything you need to know about dog constipation.

 - Lack of grooming leading to matter hair around the anus